QuietMisdreavus/movesets-bot/README.md

 -s`.

 On the first run, it will ask you to authenticate with the desired account.
-After that, every time you run it, it will load up all the pokemon information and post one moveset to Twitter.
+After that, every time you run it, it will load up all the pokemon information and start up a loop where it will post one moveset to Twitter every two hours.

 Some example sets: